OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 * Aggregated polling / Pull Notifications: This enables the provision of notification of revocations from ASPSPs to AISPs, upon AISP request.
 It allows an AISP to request an aggregated set of access revocations and other account access events related to multiple access consents from multiple PSUs during a specific period.

 For more details refer to :
-<a href="https://standards.openbanking.org.uk/customer-experience-guidelines/ais-core-journeys/access-status-notifications-by-aspsps/latest/" class="external-link" rel="nofollow">Customer Experience Guidelines - Access Status notifications by ASPSPs</a>
+<a href="https://standards.openbanking.org.uk/customer-experience-guidelines/dashboards/psu-notifications/latest/" class="external-link" rel="nofollow">Customer Experience Guidelines - PSU notifications</a>

 ### **What Resource URI Path Structure should be used while implementing the Read Write API Specification v3.1.2?**